wheresheisnt/zabbix-logger/README.md

+# WARNING: CURRENTLY UNTESTED DUE TO MY LINUX SERVER BEING IN A CARDBOARD BOX.
+NOT FIT FOR PRODUCTION USE, BUT DO FILE ISSUES/PRs IF YOU TRY IT.

 Defines a `logging.Handler` child class used to send logs to a Zabbix server via the trapper functionality.

 NB that to make use of this handler a Trapper-type item must be preconfigured on the Zabbix server.
 See